跳至主要内容

 Sales revenue is a key metric to monitor.
 Learn how to use the sales revenue formula so you can gauge your company’s continued viability and forecast more accurately.

-上次更新日期 February 6, 2023
+上次更新日期: February 6, 2023

 Every journey begins with a single step.
 And nowadays, every sales journey starts with a single click.
 As sales reps guide their leads through the sales pipeline, they’re certain to have numbers on the brain: talk time, conversion rates, and quote-to-close ratios—all pointing to the company’s sales revenue.